Calhau18/Calhau18-ComputerNetworkNotes/RC.md

   That is, just as TCP or UDP protocol headers can be the next header within an IP packet, so too can an options field.
   The removal of the options field results in a fixed-length, 40-byte IP header.

-// TODO: casting cenas

 #### Transitioning from IPv4 to IPv6

 How can the public Internet, which is based on IPv4, be transitioned to IPv6?
 The problem is that while new IPv6-capable systems can be made backward-compatible, that is, can send, route, and receive IPv4 datagrams, already deployed IPv4-capable systems are not capable of handling IPv6 datagrams.
-One option would be to declare a flag day—a given time and date when all Internet machines would be turned off and upgraded from IPv4 to IPv6.
+One option would be to declare a flag day - a given time and date when all Internet machines would be turned off and upgraded from IPv4 to IPv6.
 This is impossible on an Internet with billions of connected devices.
 Another solution would be to translate IPv6 headers to IPv4 headers, but this would imply some loss of information.